wp-plugins/weaverx-theme-support/readme.txt

 Tested up to: 4.0
 Stable tag: 1.0

-A useful shortcode and widget collection for Weaver X
+A useful shortcode and widget collection for Weaver Xtreme

 == Description ==